WelldiusPrimeX/Nwogu-Allwell-Portfolio-website/README.md

 ## Description

-Every devolper at some point in time builds a portfolio website to showcase his works and i am no diferent, this is a very simple portfolio website.
+Every developer at some point in time builds a portfolio website to showcase his works and i am no diferent, this is a very simple portfolio website.

 ## Getting Started